 Miranda has her hunky NYPD cop, Carrie has her chisel-chinned ice hockey player and Keith Urban has Nicole Kidman – it’s all very heart-warming.
 But, every now and then, the country music stars align and two of its own join forces to become that rare and most commercially lucrative of things: the country power couple.

-With 23 divorces between them, what we can probably learn from these timeless country love stories is that, sometimes, it’s a case of if at first you don’t succeed then try, try and try again (and then try again after that if you’re Waylon Jennings).
+What we can learn from these country lovers, with 23 divorces between them, is that sometimes, if at first you don’t succeed then try, try and try again (and then try again after that if you’re Waylon Jennings).
 True love had to wait for these matches made in country music heaven, but they got there in the end.

 Here are some of country music’s most iconic couples throughout history, proving the old adage that the couple that sings together stays together...
 Well, most of the time.